foundriesio/docs/source/tutorial/basic-system.rst

 .. note::

-   This LWM2M server interface is provided by Foundries.io only for ease of use bringing up the system and prototyping.
-Availability etc. are not guaranteed.
+   This LWM2M server interface is provided by Foundries.io only for ease of use bringing up the system, demonstration and prototyping.
+   Availability and uptime are not guaranteed.

 Read and Write Objects
 ----------------------